 - After this point, packages in Scikit-HEP are recommended to drop Python 2 support for all future versions, starting immediately (unless they have not reached the 1.0 status yet).

 - New packages introduced into Scikit-HEP are not required to have a Python 2 compatible release.

 Beyond these guidelines, NEP 29 can be followed exactly.
 We do not expect to be able to maintain anything Numpy does not.

 Individual packages within Scikit-HEP may have user communities or needs that require specific support to be maintained.
 Package maintainers can choose to be more lenient than this plan recommends, though they will have to take on the required burden of doing so.

-Python 2 reaches end of life January 1st, 2020.
+Python 2 has reached end of life as of January 1st, 2020.
 No more code changes to fix bugs and security flaws will be made past that point (the final 2.7 release in April 2020).
 Numpy, IPython, Matplotlib, Pandas, and other major packages have already dropped support for Python 2, and many more packages have made a pledge to do so.